 We make capital expenditures from time to time in connection with our vessel acquisitions.
-Our two most recent vessel acquisitions consist of one containership, m/v Tiger Bridge, which was delivered to us in October 2007, and one drybulk carrier, m/v Ioanna P, which was delivered to us in November 2007.
-We financed m/v Tiger Bridge with 100% equity.
-We financed m/v Ioanna P with equity and a \$10.00 million loan.
-Of our seven acquisitions during 2007, four were financed with 100% equity, m/v OEL Transworld, m/v Despina P, m/v OEL Interity and m/v Tiger Bridge, while the remaining three were financed with equity and debt.
-In addition to m/v Ioanna P, we financed m/v Manolis P with \$15.00 loan in addition to equity and we added m/v Gregos as an additional collateral (along with m/v YM Xingang I) to a loan we had drawn in 2006.
+Our two most recent vessel acquisitions consists of one container ship, m/v Bitre Ritscher (renamed m/v Manolis P), which was delivered to us in April 2007, and one drybulk carrier, m/v Gregos, which was delivered to us in February 2007.
+We financed both of those purchases initially with 100% equity.
+We subsequently arranged for a loan to partly finance the acquisition of m/v Gregos and we are in the process to arrange for a loan to finance partly the acquisition of m/v Manolis P to free funds for further acquisitions.
+Our three acquisitions during 2006, m/v Tasman Trader, m/v Aristides NP and m/v YM Xingang I, were financed with both equity and bank debt.